Quick Answer

 - Sleep apnea

-The insurer will conduct a life insurance medical exam to obtain your health information.
-They will need your permission to access your medical records and observe prescription drug databases — including the MIB Group database — to understand the medication you have been taking.
-The company will review health factors such as:
+The insurer will conduct a life insurance medical exam to gather your health information.
+They will need your permission to access your medical records and review prescription drug databases, including the MIB Group database, to understand your medication history.
+The exam typically covers height and weight, your personal medical history, and any risky behaviors the application may flag.

 Age and Gender

-When it comes to age, women get more affordable life insurance quotes than men.
-The CDC National Center for Health Statistics reports that females have a greater life expectancy — approximately 5.8 years longer than males — which translates directly into lower risk classifications and reduced premiums from carriers such as Northwestern Mutual, New York Life, and MassMutual.
+Gender also moves the needle.
+The CDC National Center for Health Statistics reports that females have a greater life expectancy, approximately 5.8 years longer than males, which translates directly into lower risk classifications and reduced premiums from carriers such as Northwestern Mutual, New York Life, and MassMutual.

 | Applicant Profile | Coverage Amount | Policy Type | Estimated Monthly Premium |